bmyjacks/pairpal-project/README.md

 This is the project for our CSC3002 course.
 We are going to implement a matching system for students to find their partners for various activities.

+We intentionally keep everyone's code not to be re-formatted to show the difference in coding style.

 Documentation is available at [here](https://bmyjacks.github.io/pairpal-project/).

 ## Components